azzlack/Sentinel.OAuth/README.md

 ### Custom Client Manager
 There is a sample implementation using `Dapper` and SQL Server [here](https://github.com/azzlack/Sentinel.OAuth/tree/develop/src/Sentinel.OAuth.ClientManagers.SqlServerClientManager).
 You can also use `NoSQL` databases for storing clients.
-You can find a sample [using RavenDB here](https://github.com/azzlack/Sentinel.OAuth/tree/develop/src/Sentinel.OAuth.ClientManagers.RavenDbClientManager).

 ### Custom Token Manager
 - [Using `Dapper` and `SQL Server`](https://github.com/azzlack/Sentinel.OAuth/tree/develop/src/Sentinel.OAuth.TokenManagers.SqlServerTokenRepository)